 NSO's Homeless Services Super Heroes Keeping those experiencing homeless safe during the COVID-19 pandemic

-The DHHC will provide emergency shelter for 56 single adults with specific focus on the medically fragile and women.
-Permanent housing transition support services will be provided to all residents.
-The DHHC will also include a Medical Respite unit along with an integrated health clinic.
-Medical Respite is an evidence-based temporary care strategy for individuals experiencing homelessness.
-The model offers medical and behavioral health care and wraparound services for individuals who are too sick to be in a shelter or on the street, but not sick enough to remain hospitalized.
-This model which has been implemented across the country has proven to be effective in improving the health outcomes and well-being for the population served in addition to reducing the overall costs of care.
+Detroit Healthy Housing Center Final phase of Detroit’s new $22 million Healthy Housing Campus, the Detroit Healthy Housing Center pairs emergency shelter with health care and support services to help end chronic homelessness in region.
+The DHHC will provide low-barrier emergency shelter to 56 women, focusing on the medically at risk, and will offer transformative health and social services for its residents and neighbors.
+It will offer services to help homeless individuals transition into permanent housing, a 17-bed medical respite for homeless individuals to receive continuing care post-hospitalization, a fully integrated health care clinic open to the public and other on-site wraparound services, including job readiness training.
+The health care clinic will be accessible to the community for primary care, behavioral health, dental services and a pharmacy.
 SUPPORTIVE HOUSING NSO’s Supportive Housing uses a “Housing First” approach to provide permanent supportive housing services to formerly homeless adults.
 Our immediate and primary goal is to help individuals to quickly access and sustain permanent housing.
 NSO’s commitment to Supportive Housing includes the renovation of the historic Michigan Bell building into 155 one-bedroom apartments for formerly homeless adults as well as supportive scattered-site housing throughout the city.
 NSO continues its mission to end homelessness through the development of 45 apartment supportive housing project-The Clay Center, a campus to end homelessness on the corner of Mack and Gratiot Avenue in Detroit.
 The Center is scheduled to open in 2020.
 NSO Bell Building In 2012, NSO opened the largest supportive housing apartment complex for homeless individuals in the city of Detroit.
 The historic Michigan Bell Building was transformed into 155 one-bedroom apartments, providing homes for formerly homeless adults.
-The program provides all necessary services to empower residents to take charge of their life by connecting them to life skills groups, substance abuse services, basic computer skills, employment services, and primary health care at the on-site, Federally Qualified Health Center and Mobile Dental service.
+The program provides all necessary services to empower residents to take charge of their life by connecting them to life skills groups, substance abuse services, basic computer skills, employment services, and primary care at the on-site, Federally Qualified Health Center and Mobile Dental service.

-NSO Clay Apartments The NSO Clay Campus is a comprehensive site with an all-inclusive service model, pairing housing and emergency shelter with healthcare, case management and supportive services, that will focus on ending homelessness for the people we serve and uplift our entire community.
+NSO Clay Apartments The NSO Clay Campus is a comprehensive site with an all-inclusive service model, pairing housing and emergency shelter with care, case management and supportive services, that will focus on ending homelessness for the people we serve and uplift our entire community.
 This innovative campus will include 42 units of Permanent Supportive Housing, emergency shelter for 56 adults and a service center to offer integrated health care and wraparound services.